 - Prepare the subgrade carefully before laying a concrete walk, steps, or porch.
 The subgrade should be uniformly compacted to help minimize cracking as the concrete settles.
 Make sure that your walkway will not be placed close to trees with large (or even potentially large) root systems, which can cause damage to the concrete as they grow.

-- The concrete should be formed by mixing ingredients in the proper proportions, according to weight.
-Eleven percent cement, 26 percent sand, and 41 percent aggregate (crushed stone or gravel), plus 16 percent water and 6 percent air is the formula specified by the Portland Cement Association .
-Generally, it's best to thoroughly blend the dry components, together with an air entrainment agent, before adding the water.
-Air entrainment works to increase the finished concrete's resistance to damage caused by freeze-thaw cycling and the application of de-icing salt or other chemicals, while sufficient aggregate aids in forming a strong top layer.
+- Mix ingredients in the proper proportions, according to weight.
+The Portland Cement Association specifies 11 percent cement, 26 percent sand, and 41 percent aggregate (crushed stone or gravel), plus 16 percent water and 6 percent air.
+It's best to thoroughly blend the dry components, together with an air entrainment agent, before adding water.
+Air entrainment increases the finished concrete's resistance to damage caused by freeze thaw cycling and the application of de-icing salt or other chemicals, while sufficient aggregate aids in forming a strong top layer.

 - Don't over-manipulate the concrete or add water when it is being finished.
-Otherwise, you are likely to end up with a weak, flaky upper layer, formed of only water and paste, which is susceptible to spalling (also known as scaling).
+Otherwise, you're likely to end up with a weak, flaky upper layer formed of only water and paste, which is susceptible to spalling (AKA scaling).
 Spalling is the chipping and pitting of a concrete surface as the result of extremes of temperature.
-Although it does not significantly affect the strength of concrete walks, steps, and porches, nevertheless spalling will mar the beauty of the entrance to your home.
+Though it does not significantly affect the strength of concrete walks, steps, and porches, nevertheless spalling will mar the beauty of the entrance to your home.

 Laura Firszt writes for networx.com.

 Updated October 22, 2018.